 - Airdrop farmers and NFT traders: 2 to 10+ SOL recoverable

-At current SOL prices, even moderate users may have tens of dollars locked in empty accounts.
+At the current price of $88 USD/SOL, even moderate users may have tens of dollars locked in empty accounts.

 Tools We Evaluated